Dear Prospective Families,

 We understand that these are uncertain times.
 One thing is for certain; Wilson is sized for success and provides young children with the learning experiences they need to thrive for a lifetime, whether in-person or through our robust ConnectED distance learning program.

-We are still accepting applications.
-Limited spaces are available.
+We are accepting applications for the 2021-2022 school year.
 Get started by completing an online inquiry form or send me an email to gain access to our private, admissions portal.